malayjoshi13/IMAGE_CAPTIONING/README.md

 ## Ohh I am glad you have come back.
 I know after generating caption all by yourself you will be too amazed and ofcourse loaded with tones of questions about how it is been done?
 How I trained my model to do so?<br><br>
-So to answer all your queries I would like you to first click on link:- https://drive.google.com/drive/folders/188biLoItb0OyD91hVLMDqKSjD7sbDdYh?usp=sharing.
+So to answer all your queries I would like you to first right click on this link and open it new tab:- https://drive.google.com/drive/folders/188biLoItb0OyD91hVLMDqKSjD7sbDdYh?usp=sharing.
 And combine this folder to "github_malay_image_captioning".<br>

 Now after this you have 2 options:-<br>
 **First option** :- See the code, understand it's explanation and run all code cells except those which have comment of **don't run**.
 Doing this you will understand that how model was generating the captions and also the evaluation result that how well model is generating the captions for images it hasn't seen during training period.<br><br>